Educational resource on peptide research. Read our editorial standards →

 How GLP-1s Work in Plain English: The Mechanism Explained

 GLP-1 medications have become some of the most-prescribed drugs in modern medicine, but the actual mechanism isn't well-explained outside medical literature.
-Here's the biology in clear language that doesn't require a pharmacology background.
+This lays out the biology in clear language that doesn't require a pharmacology background.

 Read article